 This neighborhood is characterized by a predominantly older population, with a significant number of male and female residents aged 80 and above.
 The senior population tends to speak other Indo-European languages, highlighting a diverse cultural background.
 When it comes to education, the residents possess various levels of degrees, including some college experience, associate's, bachelor's, and doctorate degrees.
-In terms of income, the majority of households have annual incomes ranging from $10,000 to $49,999, with a considerable number of people receiving retirement income.
+In terms of income, the majority of households have annual incomes ranging from $10,000 to $59,999, with a considerable number of people receiving retirement income.

 Housing in the neighborhood mainly consists of multi-unit buildings, with a notable presence of attached single-unit homes and a lack of mobile homes.
 The majority of housing units are renter-occupied, with a significant number of vacant units available for rent.
 The neighborhood has a high number of one- and two-bedroom homes.
-When it comes to rent, the area is characterized by relatively high rent prices, especially for those in the $550 to $899 range.
-Interestingly, the residents of this neighborhood typically spend more than 30% of their income on housing.
+When it comes to rent, the area is characterized by relatively high rent prices.

 Commuting in the neighborhood is predominantly short, with most residents experiencing travel times of less than 15 minutes.
 Many people choose to walk or bike to work, while public transportation use is relatively low.
 A significant portion of the working population starts their day early, with many beginning work between 730 a.m. and 759 a.m.
 Residents usually work within the same county and often work from home.

 In terms of living arrangements, a considerable number of residents, particularly women, live alone.
 Households with grandchildren are less common, while those with residents living in group quarters are more prevalent.
-The marital status of residents varies, with a notable number of widowed men and women, and divorced women.
+The marital status of residents varies, with a notable number of widowers and divorcees .

-The racial composition of the neighborhood is fairly diverse, with a higher proportion of White residents and a lower proportion of Black or African American, American Indian and Alaska Native, and Hispanic or Latino residents.
-The residents have diverse language skills, with teenagers speaking other Indo-European, Asian and Pacific Island, and other languages.
-Adults in the neighborhood also exhibit a variety of language abilities, but seniors who speak other Indo-European languages are particularly well-represented.
+The racial composition of the neighborhood comprises a higher proportion of White residents and a lower proportion of Black or African American, American Indian and Alaska Native, and Hispanic or Latino residents.

 The neighborhood's workforce is predominantly employed in the educational services, and health care and social assistance sectors.
 Women are well-represented in the management of companies and enterprises, while men are more likely to work in arts, entertainment, and recreation, and accommodation and food services.